fleetdm/fleet/docs/Get started/FAQ.md

 `fleetctl mdm --context dev run-command --payload=restart-device.xml --host=hostname`

-> Note: that this behaviour should be fixed based on [this issue](https://github.com/fleetdm/fleet/issues/13712) to ensure using context aligns with the syntax used with other `fleetctl` commands.

 ### Why can't I run queries with `fleetctl` using a new API-only user?